myhrvold/AM207FinalProject/README.md

 For what is Part 1 of the project, see: https://github.com/myhrvold/MH370_MCMC which is self-referenced and documented.
 Here we include a Hidden Markov Model (Part 2) and Kalman Filter implementation (Part 3).

 - Overall Website (which is actually many separate pages, but here we provide them all below)
-- Parts 2&3 IPython Notebook of Code
+- Parts 2&3 IPython Notebook of Code (see repository)
 - Overall Project Report PDF
 - Overall Poster PDF